The increasing number of Sisters encouraged Sister Xavier Bernard to expand into new foundations.

 In 1961 the boundaries of Mercy were pushed beyond Newfoundland with the establishment of a mission in Monsefú, Peru.
 In 1988 the seat of the Peruvian mission was transferred from Monsefú, to the near-by town of Puerto Eten and in 1993 a second mission was opened in Ichocan, Cajamarca.
 In 2015 the community of sisters relocated to the town of Huarmey, Ancash where they continue their ministry in pastoral care and outreach.

 With changing times new needs emerged.
 Sisters of Mercy responded to needs in diverse forms of ministry: pastoral care of the sick, social work, ministering in correctional institutions, counselling, parish and diocesan ministry, youth ministry, spiritual direction, retreats, ministering to persons living with HIV and AIDS, promoting social justice issues and ecological awareness.

 In 1995 the first group of Mercy Associates was formed.
-In the following years the numbers continued to increase so that by the year 2017 there are more than one hundred Mercy Associates throughout the province.
+In the following years the numbers continued to increase so that there were more than one hundred Mercy Associates throughout the province.